 The authentic Bregaglia Valley in the southern part of Grisons is home to the largest chestnut grove in Europe.
 The sweet chestnut dates back to Roman times and is the staple food in this rugged region.

 Every autumn, the valley dedicates an entire month to its favorite fruit.
-During the Chestnut Festival, there are a number of guided tours, tasting events, and even concerts.
-Taking the one-hour round trip hike from Castasegna is a good way to acquaint yourself with this scenic valley.
+During the Chestnut Festival, there are several guided tours, tasting events, and even concerts.
+Taking the one-hour round-trip hike from Castasegna is a good way to acquaint yourself with this scenic valley.

 Alpine cheese market and cow races in Flumserberg

-Trust me when I say that an entertaining autumn tradition are the cow races at Flumserberg!
-(I have tried riding a cow there myself…) Given that cows are stubborn by nature, fun is guaranteed as the riders try to maneuver their bovine partners across the finish line at Alp Tannenboden…
+Trust me when I say an entertaining autumn tradition is the cow races at Flumserberg!
+(I have tried riding a cow there myself…) Since cows are stubborn by nature, fun is guaranteed as the riders try to maneuver their bovine partners across the finish line at Alp Tannenboden…